CleverCloud/clever-cloud.com/en_US/pricing.md

 layout: page
 ---

-## Only one type of unit : Drops
+## One unit : the Drop
-No matter whether you're a startup, a web agency or a consulting company, our offer is simple, clear and affordable for all.
+You are: a startup? a web agency or a consulting company?
+Our offer is simple and affordable to every business.
 No hidden costs.
-Your computer energy needs are assessed from a single unit of measurement: the drops (drops from clouds).
-It serves to quantify all your IT energy and integrate all network metrics, RAM, CPU, etc. ...
-The purchase of the drops is done via your admin interface quickly and independently.
+Your computer energy needs are assessed from a single unit of measurement: the drop (drops from the Cloud).
+It allows us to measure your consumption and integrate all network metrics, RAM, CPU...
+You can instantly purchase drops via your administration interface.

 ## Pay as you go
-You only pay for resources consumed, that's all simple.
+You only pay for consumed resources.
+It's that simple.